acbr/ui-bootcamp/instructions.md

   top: 545px;">
 ```

+1. After you are done, please go and setup each one of the FRAGMENTS so that each topic appear one per time.
+Should you have any question on this regard, please talk to Tiago.

 ## Slide deck organization

 1. The 1st slide should always be the cover, featuring your lecture name, your name, the lecture date and AC logo.